remosasso/remosasso.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD student at Queen Mary University of London under the supervision of [Paulo Rauber](https://www.paulorauber.com/).
 My research focuses on developing reinforcement learning algorithms that are both scalable and sample-efficient, with a particular emphasis on Bayesian and model-based approaches.
-I also work as a research scientist at [xDNA](https://xdna.nl/), where I focus on the development of both Natural Language Processing and Computer Vision applications.
+In addition to my academic work, I am also a research scientist at [xDNA](https://xdna.nl/), where I develop both Natural Language Processing and Computer Vision applications.

 [<img src="../images/file-solid.svg" width="17" height="17">](../files/CV.pdf) &nbsp;[Curriculum Vitae](../files/CV.pdf)